ethanwicker/ethanwicker.github.io/_posts/2021-02-03-linear-discriminant-analysis-001.md

 $$

-Notice, we can use estimates of $\pi_k$ and $\f_k(X)$ to compute $p_k(X)$, where $p_k(X) = Pr(Y = k|X = x)$.
+Notice, we can use estimates of $\pi_k$ and $\f_k(X)$ to compute $p_k(X)$, where $p_k(X) = Pr(Y = k \vert X = x)$.
 In general, it is straightforward to estimate $\pi_k$ if we have a random sample of observation with responses from the populations.
 However, estimating the density function $f_k(X)$ can be more challenging, unless we assume some simple forms for these densities.

 $p_k(X)$ is referred to as the *posterior* probability that an observation $X = x$ belongs to the $k$th class.
 It is the probability that an observation belongs to the $k$th class, given the predictor value for that observation.

 In our example, let's calculate the posterior probability that runners with 800-meter times of three minutes are American.
-Let's imagine for simplicity that 50 American's run a time of exactly three minutes, while 10 Britain's and 20 Canadians run a time of exactly three minutes.
+Let's imagine for simplicity that 50 American's run a time of exactly three minutes, while 10 Britains and 20 Canadians run a time of exactly three minutes.
 Thus, the posterior probability that an observation $X = 3 minutes$ is American is given by

 $$
 \begin{aligned}